Another approach to the Kan-Quillen model structure: The Model Structure

+The definition of (closed) model category may be found in section I.9 of \cite{GOERSSJARDINE1999}.
 We begin with the definition of the classes of morphisms.
-It is easiest to describe all five classes and then subsequently to show that they are interrelated correctly.
+It is easiest to describe all five classes and then subsequently to show that they are interrelated correctly, i.e.\ that $\tc = \ww \cap \cc = {}^\pitchfork \ff$, etc.

 \begin{definition} The class $\ww$ of \emph{weak equivalences} is the class of all morphisms $f$ such that $\exinf f$ is a simplicial homotopy equivalence.
 The class $\cc$ of \emph{cofibrations} is the class of monomorphisms.
-The class of \emph{trivial cofibrations} is the class of morphisms which are retracts of strong anodyne extensions.
+The class $\tc$ of \emph{trivial cofibrations} is the class of morphisms which are retracts of strong anodyne extensions.
 The class $\ff$ of \emph{fibrations} is the class of morphisms with the right lifting property with respect to all horn inclusions.
-The class of \emph{trivial fibrations} is the class of morphisms with the right lifting property with respect to all monomorphisms. \end{definition}
+The class $\tf$ of \emph{trivial fibrations} is the class of morphisms with the right lifting property with respect to all monomorphisms, (or equivalently, to all boundary inclusions). \end{definition}

-\begin{lemma} The weak equivalences have the 2-out-of-3 property and are closed under retracts. \end{lemma} \begin{proof} It is an easy exercise that homotopy equivalences have these properties. \end{proof}
+\begin{lemma} The weak equivalences have the 2-out-of-3 property and are closed under retracts. \end{lemma} \begin{proof} It is an easy exercise that simplicial homotopy equivalences have these properties. \end{proof}

-\begin{lemma} Any map $f \colon X \to Y$ can be factorized as a cofibration followed by a fibration, and we may choose either map to be trivial. \end{lemma} \begin{proof} This is Quillen's small object argument introduced in \cite{quillen}.
-Note that in the (trivial cofibration)--fibration factorization we in fact get a strong anodyne extension for the first factor. \end{proof}
+\begin{lemma} Any map $f : X \to Y$ can be factorized as a cofibration followed by a fibration, and we may choose either map to be trivial. \end{lemma} \begin{proof} This is Quillen's small object argument introduced in section II.\S 3 of \cite{QUILLEN1967}.
+Note that in the factorization into a trivial cofibration followed by a fibration we in fact get a strong anodyne extension for the first factor. \end{proof}